 - Each server will be allowed five seconds following the official’s whistle to serve.

-- Each server will continue to serve until a point side out is awarded to the other team or until the game is completed.
+- Each server will continue to serve until a point side out is awarded to the other team or until the set is completed.

-- All serves must be delivered from the back-right position and from behind the end boundary line.
+- All serves must be delivered from the player in the back-right position and from behind the end boundary line.
 Upon serving, the server must immediately re-enter the boundary area.